Wahid Supriyadi: Diplomatic career

 Wahid joined Indonesia's foreign service in 1985 after passing the selection test.
-He took an Information and Public Relations Course course for five months in 1988.
+He took an Information and Public Relations Course for five months in 1988.
 Wahid was sent to Canberra in 1989 and served as the Third Secretary of the Information, Social, and Cultural section of the Embassy of the Republic of Indonesia in Canberra until 1993.
 In 1995, he was assigned as the Young Consul at the Consulate General of Indonesia in Melbourne for four years.

 In 2001, Wahid became acting spokesperson of Indonesia's Department of Foreign Affairs and acting director for Foreign Information.
 From 2002 to 2004, Wahid served as the Director of Information and Media.
 In 2004, he was nominated as the Consul General of Indonesia's Consulate General in Melbourne and served until 2007.
 When he served as consul general in Melbourne, the consulate general organized an annual event called the Indonesian Festival.
 He worked as an acting General Director of America and Europe in 2012 for three months, from April to July.
 In the same year, he also became one of Indonesia's delegates at APEC Russia 2012 in Vladivostok.
 Apart from that, he also served in other positions in the Ministry of Foreign Affairs, such as Head of the Indonesian Diaspora Desk and Expert Staff of the Minister of Foreign Affairs for Economic, Social and Cultural Affairs.
 He also participated in the Diaspora Congress by becoming the chairman of the first and second congresses.
 During the 2014 Indonesian legislative election and 2014 Indonesian presidential election, Wahid became Head of the Overseas Election Committee Working Group.

 When he was posted abroad, Wahid always utilized a cultural diplomacy approach since he believed that culture was Indonesia's most powerful force.